Webperf-se/webperf_core/docs/tests/software.md

 ### Setup Locally

 * Follow [general local setup steps for this repository](../getting-started-local.md)
-* Fork https://github.com/github/advisory-database and set `software_github_adadvisory_database_path` variable in `config.py` to the path of that folder.
 * We recommend you to make use `software_use_stealth` is set to `True`, change this to `False` at your own risk.
 * It is highly recommended to set `cache_when_possible` to `True` and to set `cache_time_delta` to
 * It is highly recommended to set `cache_time_delta` to at least 12 hours (Fail to do so may result in banning of service like github).